 who has no desire to prove my worth to you,

 who will never apologize for the hue of my skin.

 So, you keep busy looking at my beautiful bronze skin

 get with the times and see me for who I am.

 Enjoy reading the blog then you and you’re friends will love reading the perfect coffee table book for Valentine’s Day- Listen Intently, KIss Passionately, Love Intensively, Respect Eternally.
 The thoughts and musings of an ordinary guy about love

 Plus feel inspired and get your motivation on with-A God for Us The thoughts and musings of an ordinary guy.

 Today the NFL issued a statement stating that NFL owners have unanimously approved a new national anthem policy that requires players to stand if they are on the field during the performance but gives them the option to remain in the locker room if they prefer.

 This policy sadly misses the point.
-Hijacked by the President the original intent of the protest was never about the anthem.
-The anthem in this case is simply a means to an end used as the “prop” to bring to light the injustices perpetuated on on people of color on a daily basis.
-In fact one could say without the anthem there could have been a stage for the protest.
+Hijacked by the President, the original intent of the protest was never about the anthem.
+In this case, the anthem is simply a means to an end used as the “prop” to bring to light the injustices perpetrated on people of color daily.
+One could say without the anthem; there could have been a stage for the protest.

-NFL players should respond in kind with a statement stating: We see opting to stay in the locker room during the anthem as a true sign of disrespect.
-Kneeling during the anthem is our peaceful way of shedding light on the treatment of people of color by a segment of the population while at the same time maintaining respect for the flag and those service men and women who have fought under it to continue to maintain our way of life.
-We stand with them and all Americans or as James Baldwin so eloquently stated: I love America more than any other country in this world, and, exactly for this reason, I insist on the right to criticize her perpetually.
+NFL players should respond in kind with a statement: We see opting to stay in the locker room during the anthem as a real sign of disrespect.
+Kneeling during the anthem is our peaceful way of shedding light on the treatment of people of color by a segment of the population while at the same time maintaining respect for the flag and those servicemen and women who have fought under it to continue to preserve our way of life.
+We stand with them and all Americans, or as James Baldwin so eloquently stated: I love America more than any other country in this world, and, exactly for this reason, I insist on the right to criticize her perpetually.